bqi343/cp-notebook/Questions.md

 I hope the links in implementations will suffice.

+> Hey, could you help me get started with competitive programming.
+I looked at your guide, but some resources were quite difficult.

+Look at the resources again; I think that CPH is definitely okay for beginners.

 > I have covered the basic concepts of topics like Number Theory, Greedy Algorithm, Dynamic Programming, Graph Theory, but I am unable to do contest questions C and D, will you please help me

 > I am facing problems at DP problems.
 I am currently thinking that first I learn all DS like(fft, persistance etc) and after that start practicing. or sholud I start practice and learn DS whenever it required ?
 I fill that to solve DIV-1 C,D problems advanced DS is must am I right ?